-This may seem counter intuitive, as a full vehicle inspection will typically cost $100-$300 up front, but it could end up saving you hundreds or thousands of dollars down the road if you’re dealing with a dishonest seller (they are more common than you’d think).
+This may seem counterintuitive, as a complete vehicle inspection will typically cost $100-$300 upfront.
+Still, it could save you hundreds or thousands of dollars down the road if you’re dealing with a dishonest seller (they are more common than you’d think).

 - Use Public Transportation

-Public transportation can be fantastic option to save money, especially in larger cities.
-If you opt for this and ditch your vehicle completely, you can save money on gas, car insurance, maintenance costs, parking fees, and more!
+Public transportation can be a fantastic option to save money, especially in larger cities.
+If you opt for this and ditch your vehicle altogether, you can save on gas, car insurance, maintenance costs, parking fees, and more!

 - Use Car Share

 Depending on your location, some ride-sharing options may be available to you.
 These are often very affordable, convenient, and much cheaper than taxis.